A Local First Law of Gravity

 The integral of the term of ${\cal O}(x^{-1})$ in $f_{bcd}$ cannot be eliminated by re-definitions of $\xi^a$.
 To leading order, we have $f_{bcd}=\partial_{b}\partial_{c}\xi_{d}$.
 Then, direct calculation yields $\frac{1}{8\pi G \alpha}\int_{\Sigma}d\Sigma_{a} \frac{1}{2} (\eta^{ac} \eta^{bd} - \eta^{ad}\eta^{bc}) (- f_{bcd} ) = - \frac{\epsilon^2}{2 G \alpha}$.
 Hence \be Q = T \Delta S - \frac{\epsilon^2}{2 G \alpha} \; . \ee To understand the second term, consider the change in entropy of the hyperboloid defined by $r^2 = \alpha^2 + t^2$: \be T\Delta S_{\rm hyp} =\frac{\hbar}{2 \pi \alpha} \frac{1}{4 G \hbar} (A_{\rm hyp}(\epsilon)-A_{\rm hyp}(0) ) = \frac{\epsilon^2}{2 G \alpha} \; , \ee where $A_{\rm hyp}(t) = 4 \pi (\alpha^2 + t^2)$ is simply the area of constant-$t$ sections of the hyperboloid.
 We see that (\ref{delQrev}) automatically subtracts off the entropy increase from the background expansion of the hyperboloid.
 Now, in thermodynamics, $Q$ is equal to $T\Delta S$ only for reversible processes.
 The expansion of the hyperboloid is, like the free expansion of a gas or of the light cone, an irreversible process unrelated to the presence of any heat flux.
 Hence \be Q = T \Delta S- T\Delta S_{\rm hyp} \equiv T \Delta S_{\rm rev} \; . \ee Here $\Delta S_{\rm rev}$ is the reversible part of the change in gravitational entropy.
 A direct calculation using (\ref{deltaQ}) shows that $Q = (\rho + \frac{1}{3}\sum_i p_i) \Delta V$.
 Hence we have that $\Delta S_{\rm rev} \geq 0$ if the null energy condition holds.

 Putting everything together, we arrive at our result: \be \Delta E=T \, \Delta \! \left ( \frac{A_{\rm rev}}{4G \hbar} \right )- W \; . \ee We have found a hybrid first law that resembles both the ordinary first law of thermodynamics for matter (in that it is valid locally and has a work term) as well as the first law for black holes (in that it involves gravitational entropy).
 Using (\ref{rhodV}) and (\ref{work}), we can also put this in the form (\ref{fluidlaw}).
 In (\ref{localfirstlaw}), $\Delta E$ and $W$ refer to the energy of and work done by matter, while the middle term refers to the entropy of gravity.
+The result suggests that (stretched) future light cones possess thermodynamic entropy, which is perhaps not unreasonable as their interiors are causally disconnected from the outside.
 Note the absence of a term corresponding to the entropy of matter.
 This property is reminiscent of black holes: if one empties a cup of hot coffee into a black hole, the black hole's entropy increases solely due to the mass-energy of the coffee, with no extra contribution from the coffee's own thermal entropy.
+It is also notable that, because all terms vanish when $T_{ab}$ is zero, there is no contribution of gravitational energy in our local first law; indeed, inclusion of such energy would require a quasi-local conservation law \cite{McGrath:2012db,Epp:2013hua}. \\

-The result bears some resemblance to recent work \cite{Jacobson:2015hqa,Bueno:2016gnv}, in which the assumption that the vacuum is maximally entangled leads to the ``first law of causal diamond mechanics," including a term that can be interpreted as work.
-It would be interesting to explore this connection.
+Our result also bears some resemblance to recent work \cite{Jacobson:2015hqa,Bueno:2016gnv}, in which the assumption that the vacuum is maximally entangled leads to the ``first law of causal diamond mechanics," including a term that can be interpreted as work.
+It would be interesting to explore this connection, as well as to some of the ideas expressed in \cite{Padmanabhan:2009vy}. \\